dolcikey/PostSelectML/README.md

 ## Business Case

 Many businesses rely on content for marketing in the form of photographs.
-From E-commerce sites, to social media driven businesses, to smaller businesses like wedding photographers, these businesses all rely on a steady stream of photrography.
+From E-commerce sites, to social media driven businesses, to smaller businesses like wedding photographers, these businesses all rely on a steady stream of photographic content.

 ### Usual photography work flow
 #### Shoot > Download images > Pre-Selection Process > Selection Process > Edit Images > Export

 During the post shoot process, after images are downloaded, many photographers spend hours sorting through hundreds or thousands of images during what is called the selection process.
 Similar to data science, this can be an iterative process with multiple reviews of the photos for selection.
 Some businesses and photographers have assistants or interns sort through these images.
-PostScriptML aims to minimize time spent in the selection process using a convelutional neural network to filter images and return back the images that meet a certain criteria.
+PostScriptML aims to minimize time spent in the pre-selection and selection processes using a convelutional neural network to filter images and return back the images that meet a certain probability of "idealness" in order to move on to the editing process.

 PostScriptML can minimize time spent on processing by making the selection process an unsupervised task saving time, money, and minimizing the probability of rejecting a great image.

-## Directory
+## Repository Navigation
 Here are all the files found in the PostScriptML Repository.

 ### README.md - You are Here - General Overview of the Repository